Jared Cannonier: 2021

 Cannonier was scheduled to face Paulo Costa on August 21, 2021, at UFC on ESPN 29.
 However, on June 4, Costa withdrew from the bout, claiming he never signed the bout agreement and had issues with his payment, while not confirming them as the reason for his withdrawal.
 It was later confirmed that Kelvin Gastelum replaced Costa.
 Cannonier won the fight via unanimous decision.

 2022

 As the first bout of his new six-fight contract, Cannonier was scheduled to face Derek Brunson on January 22, 2022, at UFC 270.
 However, for undisclosed reasons the bout was moved to UFC 271 on February 12, 2022.
 He won the fight via knockout in round two.
 The win earned him a Performance of the Night bonus award.

 Cannonier faced Israel Adesanya for the UFC Middleweight Championship on July 2, 2022, at UFC 276.
 He lost the bout via unanimous decision.

 Cannonier was scheduled to face Sean Strickland on October 15, 2022 at UFC Fight Night 212.
 However, the bout was scrapped after Strickland withdrew due to a finger infection.
 The pair was rebooked for UFC Fight Night 216 on December 17, 2022.
 Cannonier won the fight via split decision.

+2023

+Cannonier faced Marvin Vettori on June 17, 2023 at UFC on ESPN 47.
+Cannonier won the bout via unanimous decision, in the process setting the record for most significant strikes landed in a bout in UFC middleweight history with 241 significant strikes.
+The win also earned Cannonier his second Fight of the Night bonus award.

+Cannonier was scheduled to face Roman Dolidze on December 2, 2023, at UFC on ESPN 52.
+However, he suffered an MCL tear in October during training and was pulled from the bout.

+2024

+Cannonier faced Nassourdine Imavov at UFC on ESPN 57 on June 8, 2024.
+He lost the bout via technical knockout in the fourth round.
+The stoppage was considered controversial, with some deeming it premature.

+Cannonier faced Caio Borralho in the main event on August 24, 2024 at UFC on ESPN 62.
+He lost the fight by unanimous decision.
+This fight earned him another Fight of the Night award.

+2025

+Cannonier faced former LFA Middleweight Champion Gregory Rodrigues in the main event on February 15, 2025 at UFC Fight Night 251.
+He won the fight by technical knockout in the fourth round.
+This fight earned him another Fight of the Night award.

+Cannonier faced Michael Page on August 16, 2025 at UFC 319.
+He lost the fight via unanimous decision.

+Personal life

+Prior to embarking on a mixed martial arts career, Cannonier served in the United States Army.
+After three years of service, he was discharged from the army due to testing positive for marijuana, and worked in Alaska until being signed to the UFC.